|photo by Alice Lum

 One of those friends was Anne Vanderbilt whose husband, William K. Vanderbilt died on July 22, 1920, making Anne a widow for the third time.
-New York society was shocked when, on January 9, 1921, a New York Times headline reported that “Mrs. W. K. Vanderbilt to Live In Avenue A.” She had sold the gargantuan Fifth Avenue mansion for $3 million to move to what the newspaper called “a little-known two-block thoroughfare.”
-She used $50,000 of the $3 million to purchase Effingham Sutton’s house and, like Marbury, hired Mott B. Schmidt to renovate it into a 13-room Georgian mansion.
+New York society was shocked when, on January 9, 1921, a New York Times headline reported that “Mrs. W. K. Vanderbilt to Live In Avenue A.” She had sold here sumptuous Fifth Avenue mansion for $3 million to move to what the newspaper called “a little-known two-block thoroughfare.”
+She used $50,000 of the $3 million to purchase 1 Sutton Place and, like Marbury, hired Mott B. Schmidt to renovate it into a 13-room Georgian mansion.

-By now the neighborhood was filling with single and very wealthy women who were keeping Mott and Elsie de Wolfe busy changing 19th century middle class homes into fashionable neo-Georgian residences.
+By now the neighborhood was filling with very wealthy owners who were keeping Mott and Elsie de Wolfe busy changing 19th century middle-class homes into fashionable neo-Georgian residences.
 Anne Vanderbilt’s sister, Mrs. Stephen Olin, was already here as were Mrs. Lorillard Cammann and Francis B. Griswold.

-Two months later Mott Schmidt filed revised plans for Anne Morgan’s house at No. 3 Sutton Place.
-She had purchased the house next door, No. 5, and the original plans were scrapped so that the two houses could be merged.
-“The new plans call for the rebuilding of the two structures into a four-story dwelling in American Colonial style with a roof garden,” reported The Times.
-Reflecting their close relationship, Morgan and Vanderbilt would share a common garden to the rear.
+Two months later Mott Schmidt filed revised plans for Anne Morgan’s house.
+She had purchased both 3 and 5 Sutton Place and Schmidt converted them to one large residence.
+“The new plans call for the rebuilding of the two structures into a four-story dwelling in American Colonial style with a roof garden,” reported The New York Times.

 “On the corner of the lot, venturing out daringly on the closest point toward the most distinguished and formal of the elegantly precise Sutton Place residences—Miss Anne Morgan’s perhaps—the Ferris wheel, like a giant squirrel cage, reared its height above the housetops.”
 The article teased that riders “dared to peek into the upper windows of a residential magnificence founded on preferred ratings in both the Social Register and Bradstreet’s.”